chriswang095/us-climate-change-dashboard/README.md

 The pipeline produces clean, standardized CSV files ready for SQL database ingestion.

 ## Reproducing SQL Queries
-To reproduce the datasets used in the Tableau dashboard visualization, ingest the pipeline-transformed datasets into SQL and and run the queries in the /scripts/sql folder.
+To reproduce the datasets used in the Tableau dashboard visualization, ingest the pipeline-transformed datasets into SQL using the 'create_' queries and run the transformation queries, both located in the /scripts/sql folder.